Page last updated on April 24, 2026 at 9:57 am

 Applying for the Program

-- Due to a high number of applications and limited availability of funding, applications are currently on hold to allow for earlier projects can be completed and to determine funding availability moving forward.
+- Due to a high number of applications and limited availability of funding, applications are currently on hold to allow for earlier projects to be completed and to determine funding availability moving forward.